-For example, our search is built using Elasticsearch; we use MongoDB for data storage, and the list could go on and on.
-Our developers like to be able to look behind the curtains – and as a software provider, this enables us to move forward quickly, build an innovative commerce platform, and support our customers.
+At commercetools, we use many tools and technologies published under an open-source license.
+For example, our search is built using Elasticsearch, our data layer runs on MongoDB – and the list goes on and on.
+Learn how this approach enables us to move forward quickly, build innovative commerce solutions, and support our customers.

 Introducing: The InStore-App

-The latest addition to our growing number of OpenSource projects is our In-Store app.
+The latest addition to our growing number of open-source projects is our In-Store app.
 Using a very lightweight interface, it allows shop assistants to review sales and other important KPIs.
-They can also access customer orders, check inventory for different stores and also recommend similar products to customers (for a full list of features, take a look at the documentation).
-In other words, it is quite a handy tool allowing for an integration of online and offline channels, which is important for a successful omnichannel strategy.
+They can also access customer orders, check inventory for different stores and recommend similar products to customers (for a complete list of features, look at the documentation).
+In other words, it is a handy tool for integrating online and offline channels, which is essential for a successful omnichannel strategy.

-The app is based on node.js and runs on top of the commercetools platform.
-This means: Every product, every customer, every order that’s stored in this particular customer project on the platform can be accessed via the app through our API.
-Merchants just need to login with their credentials and are ready to provide a smooth shopping experience to their customers.
-And should they decide they need a slightly different way of arranging the information: well, it’s OpenSource, right?
+The app is based on node.js and runs on the commercetools Composable Commerce.
+This means every product and customer, as well as every order stored in this particular customer project, can be accessed via the app through our API.
+Merchants just need to log in with their credentials to provide a smooth shopping experience for their customers.
+And if you decide to rearrange the information… Well, it’s open-source, right?

 We have many more projects in the pipeline, stay tuned and look at our Github page once in a while.